-The Vividness of Visual Imagery questionnaire (VVIQ) is the go-to psychometric measurement for researchers studying aphantasia.
-It has been proven to be an accurate test of the intensity with which you can visualize settings, people and objects.
-VVIQ can be used to identify aphantasia, albeit suggestive not conclusive.
+The Vividness of Visual Imagery Questionnaire (VVIQ) is the go-to psychometric measurement for researchers studying extreme imagination.
+It has been proven to be an accurate test of the intensity with which you can visualize settings, people and objects in the mind; and is often used as a subjective measure to identify aphantasia.

 At the time, aphantasia didn’t even have a name and people who took the VVIQ were classified as either ‘good visual imagers’ or ‘poor visual imagers’.
 The study was conducted in order to compare vividness of visual imagery with mental discrimination tasks like spotting the difference between two nearly-identical images, with the VVIQ being designed to identify those with weaker or stronger visual imagery.

 The results of these early studies showed, as predicted, that those who scored higher on the visual imagery test were likely to have an easier time completing mental discrimination tasks.